Skip to content

 Then either:

-• The next attempt produces task.stage.completed → pipeline continues
+• The next attempt produces task.stage.completed → task processing continues

-• All attempts fail → the WHOLE TASK fails → you also receive task.failed
+• All attempts fail → the task fails → you also receive task.failed

 GuaranteeStrength

-Within a task, task.stage.started precedes the corresponding task.stage.completed/failedStrong — they’re sent in order from the same worker.
+Within a task, task.stage.started precedes the corresponding task.stage.completed/failedStrong for the same stage attempt.

-Stages within a task are delivered in execution orderStrong — workers fire events synchronously from the stage tracker.
+Stages within a task are delivered in execution orderStrong for documented stage sequences.

-Across tasks: events arrive in any orderNo guarantee — we don’t serialize across users / tasks.
+Across tasks: events arrive in any orderNo guarantee.

 Exactly-once deliveryAt-least-once — retries can re-deliver.
-Dedupe by eventId.
+Dedupe by taskId, X-Webhook-Event, and stage fields when present.

-We retry failed webhook deliveries up to 5 times with exponential backoff (30s → 1m → 5m → 15m → 1h).
+OmnAPI makes one initial webhook delivery attempt and then up to 5 retries with backoff 10s → 20s → 40s → 10min → 30min.
 HTTP 2xx is treated as success.
-After 5 failures the event is marked FAILED and visible in the dashboard’s Webhook Events page where you can manually re-trigger.
+After the final attempt the delivery is visible in the dashboard’s Webhook Events page where you can manually re-trigger.

 1. Acknowledge fast.
-Respond 2xx within 30s, then process async.
-Slow webhooks consume worker connection pool.
+Respond 2xx within 30s, then continue heavier work asynchronously in your application.

-3. Don’t depend on stage events for billing logic — billing settles at task-level.
-Use stage events ONLY for UX / observability.
+3. Use task-level events for billing logic.
+Billing settles at task-level; stage events are for UX and observability.

 4. Subscribe to task.stage.completed, not task.stage.started unless you’re building a live progress bar.
 Started events are noisy.